 American Akita vs Japanese Akita – which one is right for you?
-Both the American and Japanese Akita varieties originate in Japan, with their roots as hunting dogs.
+Both the American and Japanese Akita have their roots in Japan, starting out as hunting dogs.

-Some consider these lines to be two separate breeds.
+Some argue these lines are two separate breeds.
 But the AKC groups both types under the same breed.

 American Akita vs Japanese Akita Contents

-You can click the links below to jump straight to a section that interests you.
+You can click the links below to jump straight to the part that interests you.

 - American Akita vs Japanese Akita history